DevaPalasingam/30-Vanilla-JS-Projects/README.md

-# 30 Vanilla JS Projects
+# 30 Vanilla JavaScript Projects
 One day this repository will be really cool!

 **01 - Drumkit**